markmisener/markmisener.github.io/_posts/2020-10-01-osm-at-the-command-line.md

 ### Filtering by bounding box

 When working on a laptop or other local machine, it is likely we run into some limit on processing power.
-While the Belgium data set is small, this is a great opportunity to get started with one of the tools we installed earlier, `osmium-tool`.
-We're going to extract a small portion of the larger dataset using a [bounding box](https://wiki.openstreetmap.org/wiki/Bounding_Box).
+While the Belgium dataset is relatively small, this is a great opportunity to get started with one of the tools we installed earlier, `osmium-tool`.
+Let's extract a small portion of the larger dataset using a [bounding box](https://wiki.openstreetmap.org/wiki/Bounding_Box){:target="_blank"}.

-I used [a website](https://boundingbox.klokantech.com/) recommended [in the OSM wiki](https://wiki.openstreetmap.org/wiki/Bounding_Box#Visually_defining_a_bbox) to create a rough bounding box around Brussels, the capital of Belgium.
-You'll want to drag the bounding box's corners to envelop Brussels, then switch `Copy & Paste` to `CSV` to get coordinates in the correct format (minimum latitude, minimum longitude, maximum latitude, maximum longitude).
+I used [a website](https://boundingbox.klokantech.com/){:target="_blank"} recommended [in the OSM wiki](https://wiki.openstreetmap.org/wiki/Bounding_Box#Visually_defining_a_bbox){:target="_blank"} to create a rough bounding box around Brussels, the capital of Belgium.
+You'll want to click each of the corners to drag them until the bounding box envelops Brussels, then switch `Copy & Paste` to `CSV` to get coordinates in the correct format (minimum latitude, minimum longitude, maximum latitude, maximum longitude).
 I ended up with `4.134979,50.671224,4.658203,50.972265`, but your mileage may vary.

 ![bbox](/assets/images/osm-at-the-command-line/bbox.jpg)